 Like other meats, turkey freezes well.
 But how long can you let it sit out before a problem occurs?

+Generally speaking, turkey should not sit out longer than 2 hours whether it is cooked, frozen, or raw.
 The United States Department of Agriculture set this time as an advisory due to the risk of bacterial growth, which can lead to food-borne illnesses.

 - How Long Can Cooked Turkey Sit Out?